 Foreign currency risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The functional currency of the Company is the Canadian dollar and the functional currency of PBF is US dollar.
+The reporting currency of the Company is US dollar.
 A significant change in the currency exchange rates between the US dollar relative to the Canadian dollar could have an effect on the Company's results of operations, financial position and cash flows.
 The Company has not entered into any derivative financial instruments to manage exposures to currency fluctuations.
-The fluctuation in the US dollar against the Canadian dollar would not have material impact on the Company's consolidated statements of operations and comprehensive loss, based on amounts held at year end.
+A 1% fluctuation in the US dollar against the Canadian dollar would have a before-tax effect of approximately an \$5,225 increase or decrease in net income, based on amounts held at period end.